Felipe Pena: Gordon Ryan rivalry

-Their third bout was a no time-limit submission-only match scheduled to take place on August 7th, 2022 in the main event of Who's Number One.
+Their third bout was a no time-limit submission-only match scheduled to take place on August 7, 2022 in the main event of Who's Number One.
 In the 44th minute of the match, Pena forfeited and Ryan was declared the winner.
 Shortly after, it emerged that Pena had actually attempted to withdraw from the match due to the fact that his close friend and fellow BJJ practitioner Leandro Lo was shot and killed the night before.
 Pena asked the event organizers to set the match to a 30 minute time limit but Ryan, wanting to keep the original agreed upon ruleset, offered to postpone the match altogether to a later date.
 After some negotiations with the event organizer which resulted in a pay increase for Pena and guaranteed rematch, Pena accepted and the match went forward.

-The pair then agreed to the same monetary bet for a potential fourth match at the 2022 ADCC World Championship, where Ryan was scheduled to compete in the over 99kg division.
+The pair then agreed to the same monetary bet for a potential fourth match at the 2022 ADCC World Championship, where Ryan was scheduled to compete in the over 99 kg division.
 In order to make this possible, Pena requested that he be moved up in weight to the same division.
 In the end, Pena lost in the semi-final to Nick Rodriguez and did not face Ryan at the event.

 The fourth match between Pena and Ryan was then scheduled for February 25, 2023 in the main event of another Who's Number One card.
 Pena then moved in order to conduct his training camp at ATOS alongside Andre Galvao and his team.
 Ryan withdrew from the event on just a few day's notice as a result of stomach issues he suffered during the week leading up to it, and was replaced by Nick Rodriguez.
+Pena won by decision.

+They then had their fourth match as a superfight on the first day of the 2024 ADCC World Championship on August 17th, 2024.
+Pena lost the match 2-0 on points and the score in their series of matches moved to two wins each.

+2024

+Pena faced Rafael Lovato Jr. in a heavyweight match at Who's Number One 23: Meregali vs Rocha on May 10, 2024.
+He won the match by decision.

+Pena was invited to compete in the over 99kg division at the 2024 ADCC World Championship.
+He won all four matches to win gold in the over 99kg division.
+Pena also competed in a superfight on the first day against Gordon Ryan, although he lost by decision.

+Pena competed against Declan Moody in the main event of Who’s Number One 25 on December 4, 2024.
+He won the match by submission (guillotine).